YosysHQ/nextpnr/docs/generic.md

 Set the linear scaling vs distance and fixed offset (both values in nanoseconds) for routing delay estimates.

+### void addCellTimingClock(IdString cell, IdString port);

+Set the timing class of a port on a particular cell to a clock input.

+_NOTE: All cell timing functions apply to an individual named cell and not a cell type.
+This is because cell-specific configuration might affect timing, e.g. whether or not the register is used for a slice._

+### void addCellTimingDelay(IdString cell, IdString fromPort, IdString toPort, DelayInfo delay);

+Specify the combinational delay between two ports of a cell, and set the timing class of those ports as combinational input/output.

+### void addCellTimingSetupHold(IdString cell, IdString port, IdString clock, DelayInfo setup, DelayInfo hold);

+Specify setup and hold timings for a port of a cell, and set the timing class of that port as register input.

+### void addCellTimingClockToOut(IdString cell, IdString port, IdString clock, DelayInfo clktoq);

+Specify clock-to-out time for a port of a cell, and set the timing class of that port as register output.

 ## Generic Packer

 The generic packer combines K-input LUTs (`LUT` cells) and simple D-type flip flops (`DFF` cells) (posedge clock only, no set/reset or enable) into a `GENERIC_SLICE` cell.
 It also inserts `GENERIC_IOB`s onto any top level IO pins without an IO buffer.